FROM THE KNIGHTS CASTLE TO A SHOE MANUFACTORY

-With Süßenbrunn, Ludwig Reiter can realize the ideas attached to the site in an ideal manner: to get a historical ensemble of buildings while simultaneously giving it a contemporary function.
+With Süßenbrunn, Ludwig Reiter can realize the ideas attached to the grounds in an ideal manner: to get a historical ensemble of buildings while simultaneously giving it a contemporary function.
 At the same time, this is the implementation of the leitmotif 'The Future of Tradition' by the means of architecture.

-The Süßenbrunn Manor is a national heritage site, consisting of the historical Renaissance Manor and several domestic buildings that are spread out over 30.000m2 of parkland.
+Süßenbrunn Manor is a national heritage site, consisting of the historical Renaissance Manor and several domestic buildings that are spread out over 30.000m2 of parkland.

 The special charm of Süßenbrunn is still preserved in the entire structure of the Manor.
 Its character was maintained between 1575 and the start of the 20th century, and is certainly unique inside the Viennese city borders.

 Maintaining the atmosphere whilst continuing the production line was a demanding but exciting challenge: the old should be sustained clearly and harmoniously, but linked distinguishably with the new.
 With this in mind the building has been restored, renovated and completed with a few new additional constructions that have technical as well as practical functions.